 If you’ve taken a stroll in the woods lately, you might have noticed a plant with floppy green leaves that looks a little like lily of the valley.
 For gourmands and foragers, the arrival of this spring delicacy, the wild ramp, is like winning a prize after a long winter of fresh, wild food deprivation.

 Ramps, or wild leeks, are highly pungent and smell like a cross between onion and garlic.
 They are a wonderful, wild delicacy, especially prized by foodies and chefs alike.
 Ramps add a delicious flavor profile to dishes and can be used as you would scallions and leeks.
-Saute them, add to stir fries, serve them with eggs, pickle them, add them to soups…the possibilities are many.
-Both the leaves and the bulbs are edible (although we now recommend leaving the bulbs alone to avoid over foraging.)
+Sauté them, add to stir fries, serve them with eggs, pickle them, add them to soups…the possibilities are many.

 Here are a few recipes for using up your wild ramp catch: